MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-text-copilot.md

 1. Select **Add to page** to add the AI-generated text.

+    > [!IMPORTANT]
+    > To avoid unintended publishing of generated text, ensure you review, edit, and verify the generated text that fits your requirements before changing the [site's visibility](../security/site-visibility.md) to **Public**.

 Once the text is added to the page, you can continue to edit the page with the in-context [editing experiences](customize-pages.md).

 ### See also